department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 </button>
 <div id="deployed" class="usa-accordion-content">

-No. You are the only person who can make changes to your SGLI coverage or beneficiaries, even if you're currently deployed.
+No. You're the only one who can make changes to your SGLI coverage or beneficiaries--even if you're currently deployed.

 </div>
 </li>